simlist/pyluach/README.rst

 License
 --------------
-Luachcal is licensed under the MIT license.
+Pyluach is licensed under the MIT license.